 D.13 The combination of HM Treasury's cash flow forecasts and the DMO's market operations characterises an active approach to Exchequer cash management.
-Since 2007-08, a performance measurement framework for active cash management - in which discretionary decisions that are informed by forecast cash flows are evaluated against a range of indicators - has been in place.
+A performance measurement framework for active cash management - in which discretionary decisions that are informed by forecast cash flows are evaluated against a range of indicators - has been in place since 2007-08.
 These include qualitative measures as well as measures quantifying returns to active management, after deducting an interest charge representing the government's cost of funds.
-Performance against these key indicators is reported in the DMO's Annual Review.

-&lt;sup>4 More information about the Discount Window Facility can be found on the relevant section of the Bank of England's website at: www.bankofengland.co.uk/markets/the-sterling-monetary-framework
+37 More information about the Discount Window Facility can be found on the relevant section of the Bank of England's website at: www.bankofengland.co.uk/markets/the-sterling-monetary-framework